obiyoag/track_contents/track5.md

 ### Data Format

-All data will be provided in the nifty format as [Case Identifier]_[image/label].nii.gz.
+All data will be provided in the NIfTI format as [Case Identifier]_[image/label].nii.gz.

 ### Data Acquisition